-If a student is NOT tested during the regular administration, they may be moved into a new make-up test session in PearsonAccess^{next} (refer to the directions in the PearsonAccess^{next} Online User Guide).
-However, if the student will rejoin the regular administration for any remaining units, it is recommended that you leave that student in the original test session in PearsonAccess^{next}.
-For students taking a make-up test, unlock the appropriate unit in PearsonAccess^{next} to allow the student to log in to the missed unit.
-The test session should not be stopped until all students in the test session have completed testing.
+If a student is NOT tested during the regular administration, they may be moved into a new make-up proctor group in Assessment Delivery and Management Platform (ADAM).
+However, if the student will rejoin the regular administration for any remaining sections, it is recommended that you leave that student in the original proctor group in Assessment Delivery and Management Platform (ADAM).
+For students taking a make-up test, unlock the appropriate section in Assessment Delivery and Management Platform (ADAM) to allow the student to log in to the missed section.
+The proctor group should not be stopped until all students in the proctor group have completed testing.
 Refer to the Make-Up Testing Directions for Computer-Based Testing document available at dc.mypearsonsupport.com for additional information on make-up testing.

-Multiple test sessions and/or units may be tested at once according to the directions in Testing Multiple Grades Guidance at dc.mypearsonsupport.com as long as the testing times and administration scripts are the same.
+Multiple proctor groups and/or sections may be tested at once according to the directions in Testing Multiple Grades Guidance at dc.mypearsonsupport.com as long as the testing times and administration scripts are the same.

-Note: Make-up test sessions must reflect the original test session (e.g., a test session with a Human Reader will need a make-up test session with a Human Reader).
+Note: Make-up proctor groups must reflect the original proctor group (e.g., a proctor group with a Human Reader will need a make-up proctor group with a Human Reader).